SimmonsRitchie/topojoin/README.rst

-A lightweight utility to left join topojson data with CSV data.
+A lightweight utility to join CSV data to a topojson file.
+Produces a new topojson file with CSV properties added to the properties of each feature.

 * Free software: MIT
 * Documentation: https://topojoin.readthedocs.io.